barbatoast/calculator/README.md

 # calculator
-Testing arithtmetic functions using CMock
+Testing arithtmetic functions using Unity and CMock